 - Staff that do not use gloves or protective masks

-Rosenfeld Injury Lawyers has represented people who have sustained injuries and infections following common salon treatments such as manicures, pedicures, waxing, hair coloring and hair relaxers.
+Rosenfeld Injury Lawyers LLC has represented people who have sustained injuries and infections following common salon treatments such as manicures, pedicures, waxing, hair coloring and hair relaxers.

 Illinois law applicable to salon safety and sanitation

 While the cause of our clients’ injuries may be somewhat unique, beauty salon injuries are indeed very real and commonly associated with infections, scarring, burns and cuts.
 States, such as Illinois, have laws and regulations that require salons to implement sanitation procedures and use licensed staff to protect patrons from injury.

 Illinois law has specific regulations applying to the following professions: